kpumuk/scategory-permalink/readme.txt

    directory.
 2. Go to the *Options/Permalinks* page in *Site Admin* and click *Save Changes* to re-generate permalinks.
-3. Now on Write Post page near the categories checkboxes radio button will appear.
+3. When you move your mouse over category in *Categories* box the **Primary** link will appear on the right.
+Click it to set the category which will be used to generate permalinks.
+It will be highlighted with bold.

 == Frequently Asked Questions ==